ibm-cloud-docs/openwhisk/prep.md

 ```
 {: codeblock}

-### Example calling an external API with JavaScript
+### Example: Calling an external API with JavaScript
 {: #prep_js_api}

 The following example invokes the external API for the NASA Astronomy Picture of the Day (APOD) service, which provides a unique image of our universe every day.